maxproske/learn-supply-chain-security/README.md

 - Build systems running on unpatched Jenkins machines under desks
 - Everything should be machine-readable
 - It only takes one mistake to sink a business.
-- Engineers don't have the time to remediate CVEs while they are building products
+- Engineers don't have the time to remediate CVEs while they are innovating and building products
 - Crack it open
+- Security posture (ouch my back)

 ## TODO